Steven Goret

-Steven Goret (born 25 June 2001) is an international motorcycle speedway rider from France.
+Steven Goret (born 15 June 2001) is an international motorcycle speedway rider from France.

 Speedway career

 In 2021, Goret helped France qualify for the final of the 2021 Speedway of Nations (the World team Championships of speedway).
 He competed in the 2021 Individual Speedway Junior World Championship.

 Goret joined the Plymouth Gladiators for the SGB Championship 2021.

+In 2023, he was part of the French team that competed at the 2023 Speedway World Cup in Poland and became the first Frenchman to win the U23 World Longtrack title.